edresch/coalescence/coalescence.md

 ***

-### Selflessness

-* *“Events happen, deeds are done, but there is no individual doer thereof.”* - Buddha

-* “Trying to define yourself is like trying to bite your own teeth.” - [Alan Watts](https://bit.ly/2MTWUNa)

-* “The true value of a human being is determined primarily by the measure and the sense in which he has attained liberation from the self." - [Albert Einstein](https://www.goodreads.com/quotes/119837)

-* ​"The self is fundamentally an illusion arising as a reflection of the soul in matter, much as a clear lake at midnight reflects the moon." - [Fred Alan Wolf, theoretical physicist](https://imgur.com/OAbRtib)

-* "***No such thing as selves exist in the world.*** At least for all conscious beings so far known to us it is true that they neither have nor are a self.
-Some organisms possess conscious self-models, but such self-models certainly are not selves – *they are only complex brain states.*" - [Thomas Metzinger, Being No One](https://www.philosophie.uni-mainz.de/metzinger/publikationen/precis.pdf)

-* "Why are you unhappy?
-Because nearly everything that you say and do is for your “self”—and there isn’t one." - Chinese Proverb

-* "The mind in itself is not dysfunctional.
-It is a wonderful tool.
-Dysfunction sets in when you seek your self in it and mistake it for who you are." - [Eckhart Tolle, Power of the Now](https://www.goodreads.com/book/show/6708)

-* "Just as one is free from the ideas of 'me' and 'mine' in respect of others' bodies, so, one becomes free from those ideas in respect of one's own body when one knows the Supreme Truth." - [Upadesa Sahasri](https://www.shastras.com/adi-sankara/upadesa-sahasri/)

-* "The wise man beholds all beings in the Self, and the Self in all beings; for that reason he does not hate anyone." -  [Isa Upanishad](http://www.ishwar.com/hinduism/holy_upanishads/isa_upanishad/)

-* "We do not need a new religion or a new bible.
-We need a new experience--a new feeling of what it to be "I." The lowdown (which is, of course, the secret and profound view) on life is that ***our normal sensation of self is a hoax*** or, at best, a temporary role that we are playing, or have been conned into playing.
-If you know that "I", in the sense of the person, the front, the ego, it really doesn't exist, then it won't go to your head too badly." - [Alan Watts](https://genius.com/Alan-watts-the-book-chapter-1-lyrics)

-* "Establish yourself firmly in the awareness of 'I AM'.
-This is the beginning, and also the end of all endeavour.
-Give up all questions except one: ‘Who am I?’
-After all, the only fact you are sure of is that you are.
-The ‘I am’ is certain.
-The ‘I am this’ is not. ***Nothing, concrete or abstract, which you perceive can be you.*** The very act of perceiving shows that you are not what you perceive.
-Once you are convinced that you cannot say truthfully about your self anything except ‘I am’, and ***that nothing that can be pointed at, can be your self***, the need for the ‘I am’ is over -- you are no longer intent on verbalising what you are.
-All you need is to get rid of the tendency to define your self." - [Sri Nisargadatta Maharaj](https://www.nonduality.com/beyond.htm)

-***

-### Entanglement

-* *"The infinitely far-away is not only near, but it is infinitely near."* - [Edward Conze, Buddhist linguist](https://imgur.com/jlvewBA)

-* "There is no empty space.
-When we go *down - down - down* - there is vibrations - stuff popping - invisible connections - ***entanglement."*** - [Fred Alan Wolf, theoretical physicist](https://imgur.com/r5NuS1w)

-* [Quantum entanglement](https://w.wiki/DEw) is a label for when particles cannot be described independently of the state of the others, even when separated by a large distance.
-The term was coined by Nobel Prize-winning physicist Erwin Schrödinger who stated - *“I would not call it one but rather the characteristic trait of quantum mechanics.”*

-* "Entanglement can occur in large systems as well as warm ones—[*including living organisms.*](https://www.scientificamerican.com/article/schroedingers-bacterium-could-be-a-quantum-biology-milestone/) We can’t simply write quantum effects off as mere details.
-The entanglements are primary." - [Vlatko Vedral, Oxford physicist](https://youtu.be/8NrecEP5dtM)

-* "According to the [Big Bang theory](https://i.imgur.com/A2C6Vpc.jpg), all the matter in the universe was originally in contact, concentrated in a *“[very hot dot](https://w.wiki/EvA)”* of matter-energy that exploded resulting in the universe.
-If the theory is valid, a requirement for [non-local connection](https://w.wiki/FDG) was met early on." - [Larry Dossey, One Mind](https://www.goodreads.com/book/show/17381613)

-* "A non-local connection links up one location with another without crossing space, without decay, and without delay." - [Nick Herbert, physicist](https://imgur.com/SS6v6i3)

-* "Universal non-locality offers us profound evidence that our Universe is fundamentally interconnected as a unified entity." - [Jude Currivan, cosmologist](https://imgur.com/wG8b0RA)

-* “We live in a highly entangled, interconnected universe where a fundamental information field is shared to generate organized matter and eventually self-organizing systems, leading to organisms reflecting back on themselves and asking fundamental questions about existence." - [Nassim Haramein, physicist](https://imgur.com/xAP3VoG)

-* "Inseparable quantum interconnectedness of the whole universe is the fundamental reality..." - [David Bohm, theoretical physicist](https://w.wiki/CmH)

-* "In principle, any objects that have ever interacted are forever entangled, and therefore what happens to one influences the other.
-Quantum theory has this connectedness extending over the entire universe." - [Rosenblum/Kuttner, physicists](https://www.goodreads.com/book/show/100027)

-* "Reality is woven from strange, “holistic” threads that aren’t located precisely in space or time.
-Tug on a dangling loose end from this fabric of reality, and the whole cloth twitches, instantly, throughout all space and time." - [Dean Radin, Senior Scientist at IONS](https://www.goodreads.com/book/show/216543)

-* "The entangled objects somehow communicate instantaneously at a distance.
-Distance has no meaning.
-Light-years have no meaning.
-Space has no meaning.
-In a sense, the entangled objects are not even communicating.
-They are the same thing. ***All is one."*** - [Roger Ebert](https://w.wiki/DSo)

-* "All things by immortal power, Near or far, Hiddenly / To each other linked are, That thou canst not stir a flower / Without troubling of a star..." - [Francis Thompson](https://imgur.com/2O2eE8z)

-***

 ### Simultaneity

 * *"If time is, admittedly, endless, how can number apply to it?"* - [Plotinus, Enneads, 204-270 AD.](https://www.sacred-texts.com/cla/plotenn/index.htm)